Key points to remember

-- If you are affected by the weather, is there some way you can work around this or keep the difficulty to a minimum?
+- If you are affected by the weather or other travel problems, is there some way you can work around this or keep the difficulty to a minimum?
 Think about if you have the option to work from home, alter your hours or if there is anything else you could discuss with your employer to help the situation.

 - Consider how your employer can deal with your workload in your absence.
 Can you let your manager know where everything is with a phone call?
 Do you need to let your employer know if any deadlines are at risk?

 If some staff manage to get into work but others can not but still get paid is that fair?